 Using STOP RUN will end the reusable environment regardless of the method used to initialize it.
 If ILBOSTP0 is called by an assembler program, control is returned to the caller of the assembler program.

 You can improve the performance when using the COBOL reusable environment or you can allow nested enclaves when running in a reusable environment by modifying the IGZERREO CSECT.
-For additional information, see the:
+For additional information, see the Language Environment for z/OS Customization